Against the Cult of the Reptile God: Reception

+Thomas M. Brooks reviewed Against the Cult of the Reptile God for Fantasy Gamer magazine and stated that "Overall, this is the best adventure I have played or run for low-level characters.
+It should provide several enjoyable hours for creative gamers and for the dungeon master."

 Against the Cult of the Reptile God was ranked the 19th greatest Dungeons & Dragons adventure of all time by Dungeon magazine in 2004, on the 30th anniversary of the Dungeons & Dragons game.